Luckily, there are no tariffs on fresh air from Canada and no tariffs when we trade smiles.

-Thanks to the US Supreme Court’s 2006 eBay decision, big corporations can take a product developed by you and copy it without your consent or compensation.
+Thanks to the U.S. Supreme Court’s 2006 eBay decision, big corporations can take a product developed by you and copy it without your consent or compensation.
 (It’s supposed to be good for “society”-Apparently good for the society of thieves)

-To serve their “Vacation Donors,” the Supreme Court wiggled out a way to transfer your wealth to the BIG cheese.
-Also, in direct defiance of the US Constitution’s Patent and Copyright Clause, they invented a clever way to introduce a ban on patents in the form of so-called “Judicial exceptions,” proclaiming certain technological patents as “ineligible” for the US Patent.
+To serve their “Vacation Donors,” the Supreme Court wiggled a way to transfer your wealth to the BIG cheese.
+Also, in direct defiance of the US Constitution’s Patent and Copyright Clause, they invented a clever way to introduce a ban on patents in the form of so-called “Judicial exceptions,” proclaiming certain technological patents as “ineligible” for a US Patent.
 Why do they do that?
 Do I need to elaborate on its connection to the area of interest of Big Tech?

 You can patent certain technologies anywhere in the world, but not in the US.
 That’s why China is ahead of the US in technological development.